Want to make your yard look more beautiful, attract pollinator species and prevent flooding on your property?

-The purpose of low impact landscaping is to work with nature to create gardens that help manage rainwater, require less energy and other resources, and benefit water quality in the surrounding area.
-With practical information and expert insights from Conservation Halton staff, Healthy Neighboursheds will help you design and create a garden you can be proud of.
+The purpose of low impact landscaping is to work with nature to create beautiful and healthy home gardens that manage rainwater, use less energy and resources, and benefit local water quality and wildlife.
+With practical information and expert insights from Conservation Halton staff, Healthy Neighboursheds will help you design and create your own low impact garden.

 Find out how storm water is managed in your community and how it connects to you and your home at our introductory homeowner workshop.
-We will discuss new trends in residential landscaping, and how you can take advantage of rainwater in your garden to save money, increase your home’s curb appeal, and improve the health of our local watershed.
+We will discuss new trends in residential landscaping and how you can take advantage of rainwater in your garden to save money, increase your home’s curb appeal, and improve the health of our local watershed.

 Building ‘Community’ Gardens: Diversifying your Garden to Create Healthier Neighbourhoods